kclif9/hassactronneo/README.md

 ## Removing the Integration

 1. Go to `Configuration` > `Devices & Services`.
-2. Find the Actron Air Neo integration card and click on it.
+2. Find the Actron Air integration card and click on it.
 3. Click the three dots in the top-right corner and select "Delete".
 4. Confirm the deletion.